particle-iot/docs/src/content/reference/device-os/firmware.md

 For earlier versions of Device OS you can use the [classic API](#sleep-classic-api-).

+The Tracker One and Tracker SoM have an additional layer of sleep functionality.
+You can find out more in the [Tracker Sleep Tutorial](/tutorials/asset-tracking/tracker-sleep/) and [TrackerSleep API Reference](/reference/asset-tracking/tracker-edge-firmware/#trackersleep).

 ### mode() (SystemSleepConfiguration)

 The are are three sleep modes: